Actindo-AG/Documentation/POS/UserInterface/02b_Stores.md

 ![Create Store](../../Assets/Screenshots/POS/Management/Stores/StoreWizard/SW05.png "[Create Store]")

 - *Warehouse*
     Click the drop-down list and select the warehouse you want to take the stock from.
 By default, you can select the warehouses **Sales warehouse**, **Own warehouse**, and **Field warehouse**.
-Further, you can create your own warehouses, that are displayed in this drop-down list.
+Further, you can create your own warehouses that are displayed in this drop-down list.
     For detailed information, see [Configure the warehouse for POS](../Integration/01_ConfigureWarehouse.md).

 - [REFRESH LIST]